Visit Podiatry Institute of the South

 Vascular Surgery located in Tennessee, Mississippi, and Arkansas

-Up to 20% of Americans over the age of 60 have peripheral artery disease (PAD), which can increase your risk of heart disease.
-Vascular and Vein Institute of the South diagnoses and treats PAD at their conveniently located offices in Germantown, North Millington, and Memphis in Tennessee, Oxford, and Senatobia in Mississippi, and West Memphis and Forrest City in Arkansas.
-If you have leg pain or cramping, numbness in your feet, or changes in the skin on your legs, call Vascular and Vein Institute of the South or schedule a consultation online today.
+Up to 20% of Americans over the age of 60 have peripheral artery disease (PAD), which can increase your risk of amputation, heart attack, stroke, and ultimately – death.
+We diagnose and treat PAD at any of our offices across the tri-state area, including Memphis, Germantown, Millington, Southaven, Oxford, Senatobia, Grenada, West Memphis, and Forrest City.
+If you have leg pain or cramping, numbness in your feet, or changes to the skin on your legs, call us or schedule a consultation online today.

 Peripheral Artery Disease Q & A